reubenfirmin/diycam/README.md

 We use ffmpeg to record the video stream from the camera source(s).
 We tell ffmpeg to segment the stream, meaning that every N seconds it will dump out a new video file.

-We use inotify to watch the segments manifest file that ffmpeg writes to when it completes writing to a given segment (video file), and starts a new one.

-This triggers us to run dvr-scan, an open source Python package, which looks for motion in the video that we just captured.
+We watch for new segments being dumped out, and then run dvr-scan, an open source Python package, which looks for motion in the video that we just captured.
 We can configure how many seconds of motion constitutes an event worth paying attention to; this will need to be tuned, as it will vary tremendously based on what your camera is pointed at. dvr-scan will dump out a separate video per sequence of motion in the segment video.

 Finally, we clean up the source segment video, and do something with the motion sequence videos that we just produced.
-Typically, we may want to upload the event cameras to the cloud (maybe S3) for offsite backup; we may want to trigger notifications based on certain conditions (although if motion is expected, then probably not.)
+Typically, we may want to upload the event cameras to the cloud (backblaze is implemented) for offsite backup; we may want to trigger notifications based on certain conditions (although if motion is expected, then probably not.)

 # Needs